excell-mobility/example-x509-authentication/upgrade-vhost-for-ssl-client-certificate-verification.md

 ## Extending the vHost configuration
 Open your vHost configuration file and spot the **\<VirtualHost \*:443\>** section.
-Here, you should find the directives "ServerName", "DocumentRoot", "SSLEngine" as well as SSLCertificateFile and SSLCertificateKeyFile, so your vHost is up and running and allows access via HTTPS.
+Here, you should find the directives "ServerName", "DocumentRoot", "SSLEngine" as well as "SSLCertificateFile" and "SSLCertificateKeyFile", so your vHost is up and running and allows access via HTTPS.

 We are about to add 4 directives here to enable client certificates and let Apache Web Server